philipcristiano/philipcristiano.com/src/_posts/2013-06-27-python-gunicorn-deployment.markdown

 applications at work can take a minute to start, too long to have connections waiting at the socket.

-The Gunicorn reloading using `kill -HUP `cat /var/run/gunicorn.pid` will stop all worker processes then start them again.
+The Gunicorn reloading using `kill -HUP $PID` will stop all worker processes then start them again.
 The slow init for workers tends to cause problems. uWSGI has [chain reloading](http://uwsgi-docs.readthedocs.org/en/latest/Changelog-1.9.html#chain-reloading)